johnground/cyberfox2077/README.md

 ## Acknowledgements
 OpenCTI for providing the context for cybersecurity project management.
-The Git and GitLab communities for their invaluable resources and support.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements
-OpenCTI for providing the context for cybersecurity project management.
-The Git and GitLab communities for their invaluable resources and support.
+The Git and GitLab communities for their invaluable resources and support